 White Linen Lawn - $25.00 yd.

-Linen cloth was woven of flax fiber in many grades and weaves.
+Linen cloth, like this White Linen Lawn, was woven of flax fiber in many grades and weaves.
 Used in every aspect of living, from clothing, to household needs, to the shroud made for the corpse, linen was so common that a tax was proposed as a source of easy revenue on the coarser sorts being imported into the US towards the end of the 18th century.

-- This is a very fine, tightly woven linen, with an 80 thread count and a smooth hand.
+- This White Linen Lawn is a very fine, tightly woven linen, with an 80 thread-count and a smooth hand.
 It is identical to original bleached linens in extant garments and accessories.

-- It is very suitable for superfine shifts, aprons, ruffs, sleeve ruffles, bosom ruffles, tuckers, cravats, handkerchiefs, caps, chemisettes, and baby clothes.
+- Suitable for superfine shifts, aprons, ruffs, sleeve ruffles, bosom ruffles, tuckers, cravats, handkerchiefs, caps, chemisettes, and baby clothes.

 - Selvage has writing that is located about 5/8 inches in from the selvage edge.